elcorto/pwtools/doc/source/written/features.rst

 * pythonic interface to external molecular viewers for interactive use: xcrysden_, avogadro_, jmol_, VMD_ (:mod:`~pwtools.visualize`)

-* interface to the Elk_ code's EOS fitting tool and own implementation (only Vinet EOS) (:mod:`~pwtools.eos`)
+* interface to the Elk_ code's EOS fitting tool and own implementation (Vinet EOS) (:mod:`~pwtools.eos`)

 * thermodynamic properties in the quasi-harmonic approximation from phonon